antonhensen81/OctoPrint-PanTilt/README.md

 # OctoPrint Pan Tilt Camera

 Provides support for controlling two servos using GPIO so a pan tilt camera can be controlled.

+Based on https://github.com/Salandora/OctoPrint-PanTilt, but instead of calling a script it directly controls two GPIO pins.

 ## Setup